 Will school based health center staff replace school nurses?

-The school nurse will continue to provide all students with the same services they had in the past regardless of their enrollment in the school-based health program.
+No, the school nurse will continue to provide all students with the same services they had in the past regardless of their enrollment in the school-based health program.